kahlan/kahlan/docs/README.md

 ### Custom Stubs

-You can also create some stub which inherits some classes, implements interfaces or uses traits.
+There's also a couple of options for creating some stub which inherits some classes, implements interfaces or uses traits.

+An example using `'extends'`:
 ```php
 it("stubs an instance with a parent class", function() {
     $stub = Stub::create(['extends' => 'string\String']);